Optimal Polynomial Admissible Meshes on Some Classes of Compact Subsets of $\R^d$: Optimal AMs for star-shaped sets having complement with positive reach

+Now we are ready to state and prove the main result of this section.
+We build an optimal mesh for a star shaped Lipschitz bounded domain having complement of positive reach by the following technique.
+First, we consider the hypersurfaces given by the images of the boundary of the domain under a one parameter family of homotheties, being the parameter chosen as Chebyshev points scaled to the suitable interval.
+We prove that this family of hypersurfaces is a norming set for the given compact.
+The second key element is that on each such hypersurface we can use a Markov Tangential Inequality with minimal (with respect to the degree of the considered polynomial) growth rate $n$.

-\begin{theorem} Let $\Omega\subset \R^d$ be a bounded star-shaped Lipschitz domain such that $\complement\Omega$ has positive reach (see Definition \ref{positivereach}), then $K:=\overline{\Omega}$ has an optimal polynomial admissible mesh. \end{theorem} \begin{proof} We can suppose wlog the center of the star to be $0$ by stability of AM under euclidean isometries \cite{BDSV10}.
+\begin{theorem} Let $\Omega\subset \R^d$ be a bounded star-shaped Lipschitz domain such that $\complement\Omega$ has positive reach (see Definition \ref{positivereach}), then $K:=\overline{\Omega}$ has an optimal polynomial admissible mesh. \end{theorem} \begin{proof} We can suppose without loss of generality the center of the star to be $0$ by stability of AM under euclidean isometries \cite{BDSV10}.